 Army and CIA veteran Marcus Trudeau is a renowned remote viewer--someone with the ability to accurately witness events that occurred far away, in the distant past, or even in the future.
 When Marcus "views" a San Francisco kidnapping and works to save a small girl, he becomes the target of a

-produced and directed by Russell Martin
+A new documentary film produced and directed by Russell Martin

 Boxing for Cuba